PacktPublishing/expert-insight/_posts/2019-10-22-understanding-c-sharp-basics-by-mark-j-price.markdown

 In English, verbs are doing or action words, like run and jump.
 In C#, doing or action words are called __methods__.
 There are hundreds of thousands of methods available to C#.
 In English, verbs change how they are written based on when in time the action happens.
 For example, Amir was _jumping_ in the past, Beth _jumps_ in the present, they _jumped_ in the past, and Charlie will _jump_ in the future.

 In C#, methods such as `WriteLine` change how they are called or executed based on the specifics of the action.
-This is called __overloading__, which is something we will cover in more detail during _Chapter 5_, _Building Your Own Types with Object-Oriented Programming_.
-But for now, consider the following example:
+This is called __overloading__.
+Consider the following example:

 {% highlight csharp %}
 // outputs a carriage-return